Why Don’t Motorcycles Have Seatbelts?

 Now here comes the main part.

-Imagine a scenario where your motorcycle is crashing a concrete wall.
+Imagine a scenario where your motorcycle crashes into a concrete wall.
 If you are not strapped to a seatbelt, there are three likely outcomes –

-1. you hitting the wall along with your bike;
+1. you hit the wall along with your bike;

 2. you jumping off of the motorcycle but still hitting the wall or the pavement and getting injured;